ALRW/dayAsADev/courseSections/section12.md

 });
 ```

 There are still ways that this code can be improved but for now this should do.
-Now all we have to do if we're asked to add a new tab is add it to the tabs *array* and then add call our `eventHandler` function when it's clicked.
+Now all we have to do if we're asked to add a new tab is add it to the tabs *array* and then add a call to our `eventHandler` function when it's clicked.
 Much simpler!
 Hopefully, this also illustrates how less code can actually do more for you.

 Moving on
 ---------